alecchung/alecchung.github.io/README.md

 - Build with TypeScript

-- Handled tricky problems imposed by the German language - handling with German umlauts, to be exact.
+- Handled tricky problems imposed by the German language - German umlauts and the sharp S (ß) , to be exact.

 ## Travel Agency Website

 - **MERN project** with the ability to retrieve and update MongoDB database.

 - Register/Login functionalities.

+- Comment handling with proper authorization.

 ## Admin Dashboard